firstep-ai/AI-Infra/Interview.md

 # Do you have any questions for me?

 Yes, I have some questions:

-For Rakuten's AI Infra team, what are the top technical challenges in LLM inference optimization or multi-modal model deployment in the next 1-2 years?
 What kind of training and career path does Rakuten offer for new AI Infra engineers?
 How would you describe the daily teamwork and new ideas culture in Rakuten's AI Infra team?